 \begin{rk} Still by Proposition \ref{l7} b), $g^i(2m)=g^i(2)$ if $m$ is odd.
 So the defect in Lemma \ref{l12} c) is entirely controlled by $2_\sA$.
 Moreover, $g^i(2)$ does not change when one modifies the $\pi^i_\sA$ by conjugation as in Lemma \ref{l12} a), as an immediate computation shows; therefore these are invariants of $\sA$. \end{rk}

-\begin{lemma} Suppose that $S=\Spec k$ with $k$ separably closed.
+\begin{lemma} Suppose that $S=\Spec k$.
 If $\sA$ is étale good, it enjoys a set of self-conjugate étale integral DM projectors if and only if the invariants $g^i(2)$ of Remark \ref{r3} vanish.
-In general, we can at least achieve $2\pi^{2g-i}_A = 2{}^t \pi^i_A$. \end{lemma}
+In general, we can at least achieve $2\pi^{2g-i}_\sA = 2{}^t \pi^i_\sA$. \end{lemma}

 \begin{proof} It improves that of Corollary \ref{c5}:

 Let $(\pi^i_\sA)_{i=0}^{2g}$ be a set of étale integral DM projectors.
 By Lemma \ref{l12} c) and the hypothesis, $({}^t\pi^{2g-i}_\sA)_{i=0}^{2g}$ is another set of étale integral DM projectors.
 Reasoning as in the proof of Corollary \ref{c5} b), we find $y$ with $2y=0$ such that the projectors